-- Expanding the arts deeper into our neighborhoods and beyond the downtown core, - Investing in the future of the arts and artists in our community, - Continuing with successful programs that are embraced by the community.
+- Expanding a diversity of the arts deeper into our neighborhoods and beyond the downtown core, - Investing in the future of the arts and artists in our community, and showcasing their talent, - Continuing with successful programs that are embraced by the community.

-Traffic Box Wrap -\$11,000 - Following the work begun in 2015, and in partnership with Public Works, 10 traffic boxes on the east side of Olympia will be wrapped with artwork by local artists of all ages and printed on vinyl.
+Park Utility Box Wrap -\$13,000 - For a special Parks version of the popular Traffic Box Wrap project, up to 10 utility boxes in Olympia parks will be wrapped with artwork by local artists of all ages and printed on vinyl.
 As vinyl is expected to last up to 3 years, wraps may be replaced in following years, depending on project evaluation.
 This project is intended to provide opportunities for youth and emerging artists.

-Music Out Loud - Performance - \$6,433 - Funds to be used for three performances per three sites (9 performances total) during the summer months once artwork is completed.
-Per Council direction, the first year will be a pilot project.
+Music Out Loud - Performance - \$2,970 - Funds to be used for three performances per three sites (9 performances total) during the summer months, in association with the ODA's Third Thursday event.

-Percival Plinth Project - \$25,000 - This ongoing project hosts loaned sculpture (up to 15) for an exhibition of one year along Percival Landing.
+Percival Plinth Project - \$26,000 - This ongoing project hosts loaned sculpture (up to 17) for an exhibition of one year along Percival Landing.
 During the month of July, the public is invited to vote for the sculpture they wish for the City to purchase.

 Olympia Art Crossings - \$75,000 - Sited at key "gateway" locations surrounding the downtown, creative works of art that reflect community and neighborhood character to mark passage between downtown and our neighborhoods.
+West Bay Drive is the initial location.